coryrwest/B2.NET/README.md

 *  Full Async support
 *  Full test coverage
 *  Targets .NET 4.5 and .NET Standard 1.5
-*  NOTE: There is currently no plans to support the new Key's API's
+*  NOTE: There are currently no plans to support the new Key's API's

 ## nuget
 [nuget package](https://www.nuget.org/packages/B2Net/)